phnx-im/docs/src/functional_requirements.md

 ### Users

 Users are individuals that have registered as users with the homeserver and that are associated with a unique and immutable _user id_ scoped by the homeserver's home domain.
-Each user also has a unique _user name_.
+Each user also has a unique UUID called _user id_.
 Registered users can have one or more registered clients.

 The user is ultimately the entity that other users authenticate before starting a conversation.